-The Child Life Department at Dell Children's Medical Center of Central Texas (DCMCCT) is a vital component of the healthcare team and contributes to the overall quality of developmentally appropriate, family-centered care for patients of all ages.
-Staffed by professionally trained individuals, the Child Life team helps children and their families cope with the emotional and psychological stress of illness, inpatient and outpatient medical treatment, and trauma.
+The Child Life Department at Dell Children's Medical Center of Central Texas (DCMCCT) is a vital component of the healthcare team and contributes to the overall quality of developmentally appropriate, patient and family-centered care for patients of all ages.
+Staffed by professionally trained individuals, the child life team helps children and their families cope with the emotional and psychological stress of illness, inpatient and outpatient medical treatment, and trauma.
 The Child Life Department works closely with members of the entire healthcare team and with families to reduce the stress and anxiety of the healthcare experience and to facilitate positive outcomes.

-Child Life Specialists, supported by trained Child Life Assistants, are assigned to every inpatient unit including the Neonatal Intensive Care Unit (NICU), Pediatric Intensive Care Unit (PICU), Intermediate Care Unit (IMC), Hematology/Oncology Unit, Respiratory Unit, Neurology Unit, and Surgical/Trauma Unit, as well as outpatient areas such as Day Surgery, Imaging, Specialty Care Center, Dialysis, Hematology/Oncology Clinic, and the Emergency Department.
-In addition to a Department Director and Assistant, the Child Life Department also includes a Play Therapist, an Art Therapist and a Child Life Manager who coordinates special events and community relations.
-The dedicated Child Life team prioritizes the facilitation of therapeutic play to promote growth and development, enhance opportunities for communication and self-expression, and foster coping skills of both the patients and their families.
+Child life specialists, supported by trained child life assistants, are assigned to every inpatient unit including the Neonatal Intensive Care Unit (NICU), Pediatric Intensive Care Unit (PICU), Intermediate Care Unit (IMC), Hematology/Oncology Unit, Respiratory Unit, Neurology Unit, and Surgical/Trauma Unit, as well as outpatient areas such as Day Surgery, Imaging, Specialty Care Center, Dialysis, Hematology/Oncology Clinic, and the Emergency Department.
+In addition to a department director, the Child Life Department includes Play, Art and Music Therapists and staff who coordinate special events and community relations.
+The dedicated child life team prioritizes the facilitation of therapeutic play to promote growth and development, enhance opportunities for communication and self-expression, and foster coping skills of patients and their families.

-Our Child Life internship program is designed to support career training for those who have completed, or are currently seeking, an undergraduate or graduate degree in child life, child development, or a related field and are looking to advance in the Child Life profession.
+Our child life internship program is designed to support career training for those who are currently seeking an undergraduate or graduate degree in child life, child development, or a related field and are looking to advance in the child life profession.
 Our goal is to provide interns with opportunities to expand their knowledge of child life and child development, enhance their therapeutic play skills, develop their ability to provide education and procedural preparation and support and strengthen their assessment, intervention, and evaluation skills.

-Our internship program offers no stipend and does not guarantee future employment.
+Our internship program is unpaid and does not guarantee future employment.
 Housing, transportation, meals, and medical insurance are the responsibility of the intern.
-Individual liability insurance is not required, as all child life students will fulfill all DCMCCT Volunteer Services Department requirements including orientation, criminal background checks, TB testing, and other requirements in accordance with hospital policies.
+All child life students are required to be affiliated with a college or university and complete the internship for course credit.
+Internship offers are contingent on securing an affiliation agreement between Dell Children's and the applicant's college/university as well as completing a criminal background check, current TB test, and other vaccination requirements in accordance with hospital policies.

 Child Life Internship Requirements

-- Completion of or currently pursuing an undergraduate or graduate degree.
-Priority is given to applicants with an educational background in child life, child development or human development, family systems, education or another closely related field.
+- Applicants must be currently pursuing an undergraduate or graduate degree and receive course credit for the internship.
+Priority is given to applicants with an educational background in child life, child development or human development, family systems, psychology or another closely related field.

 - Completion of a total of 10 college-level courses in child life or a related department/subject, including a minimum of one child life course taught by a Certified Child Life Specialist.